gilch/drython/README.md

 But Python has more general metaprogramming capabilities.
 The secret to metaprogramming is treating code as just another kind of data.
-(The DRY principle applies to any kind of data, *especially* the executable kind!)
+(The DRY principle applies to any kind of data, *especially* the executable kind.)

 For example, Python can write text files, including .py files, which it can then import as modules.